angular/angular/aio/content/guide/ngmodule-api.md

 The other NgModules must export the needed components, directives, or pipes that this NgModule needs.

 The other NgModules' exported components, directives, and pipes are treated as if they were declared in this NgModule.
-You can therefore can use a component, directive, or pipe in this NgModule's templates.
+You can use them in this NgModule's templates.
 For example, your component can use the `NgIf` and `NgFor` directives if your NgModule has imported `CommonModule` (perhaps indirectly by importing `BrowserModule`).

 {@a exports}

 ## The exports array

-The `exports` array is a list of declarations that another NgModule can use if the other NgModule imports this NgModule.
+The `exports` array is a list of declarations that another NgModule can use if it imports this NgModule.

 Export only [declarable](guide/glossary#declarable "Definition of a declarable") classes (components, directives, or pipes) that you want other NgModules to be able to use in their templates.
 You can export any declarable whether it's declared in this NgModule or in an imported NgModule.